Bensterriblescripts/Lib-Handlers/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)]()
 [![Status](https://img.shields.io/badge/Status-Experimental-orange)]()

-> This library is **Windows-only**.
-It’s heavily tailored to my personal needs — but if you’re brave enough to use it, here’s what you should know before giving up after the first compiler error.
+> This library is **Windows-only** and heavily tailored to my personal needs.
+If you're willing to try, I've detailed the main uses and initial setup below.

 ---